 Action is taken by the SOA personnel to create an LRN for their own network data.

 The SOA sends an M-CREATE request to the NPAC SMS requesting that an LRN object be created for their own network data.
+For the XML interface, LRCQ – LrnCreateRequest.

 The NPAC SMS responds by sending an M-CREATE response back to the SOA that initiated the request, indicating whether the serviceProvLRN object was created successfully.
+For the XML interface, LRCR – LrnCreateReply.

 If the serviceProvLRN object was created, the NPAC SMS sends an M-CREATE request to all Local SMS(s) for the serviceProvLRN object.
+For the XML interface, LRCD – LrnCreateDownload.

 The Local SMS(s) respond by sending an M-CREATE response indicating whether the service provider LRN object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 If the serviceProvLRN object was created, the NPAC SMS sends an M-CREATE request to all SOA(s) for the serviceProvLRN object.
+For the XML interface, LRCD – LrnCreateDownload.

 The SOA(s) respond by sending an M-CREATE response indicating whether the service provider LRN object was created successfully.
+For the XML interface, DNLR – DownloadReply.

 LRN Deletion by the SOA